Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 ## Parameter $`\varepsilon`$
 This parameter is called convergence criterion.
 You can set the value of this parameter at line #418.
 ## Output cluster size
 You can set the value of this parameter at line #420.
 This parameter takes values from 1 to 100.

+The reader are referred to the research for details of these parameters.

 ![image](https://github.com/user-attachments/assets/300457f7-0533-4932-bd1d-3536013b2379)